RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 <img  border="1" src="img/nodemaintenance-operator-install.png"/>

 Next you'll want to select the '**Install**' button, which will take you to a second window where you'll be creating an '*Operator Subscription*'.
-Leave the defaults here as they'll automatically select the latest version of OpenShift Virtualization, will allow the software to be installed automatically, and will be placed into a new "**openshift-operators**" project:
+Leave the defaults here as they'll automatically select the latest version of the Node Maintenance Operator, will allow the software to be installed automatically, and will be placed into a new "**openshift-operators**" project:

 <img  border="1" src="img/nodemaintenance-operator-install-details.png"/>